 The android guards pursue the Doctor and Sarah into the woods.

 Sue: It looks like they’re being chased by the Stig.

-The episode concludes with the Doctor confronting “Sarah” who falls over (for no readily apparent reason).
+The episode concludes with the Doctor confronting ‘Sarah’, who suddenly falls over (for no readily apparent reason).
 When her face falls off, Sue blames shoddy workmanship.

 Sue: I’ve definitely seen this cliffhanger before.
-Have you ever tried to make me watch this story?
+Did you try to make me watch this when we first met?

 Me: Definitely not.